-4. Senior Safeguarding Officers, Designated Safeguarding Officers and the Safeguarding Committee
+4. Senior Safeguarding Officers, Designated Safeguarding Officers, Safeguarding Manager and the Safeguarding Committee

-4.1 The RAD has a structure in place to deal with incidents.
-There are at least two Senior Safeguarding Officers (SSOs) who are members of the Executive Board.
+- 4.1 The RAD has a structure in place to deal with incidents.
+There are three Senior Safeguarding Officers (SSOs), two are members of the Executive Board.
 These have overriding responsibility for dealing with all safeguarding incidents in consultation with relevant staff or external agencies.
+There is a Safeguarding Manager who reports to the Head of HR.
 Reporting to SSOs are Designated Safeguarding Officers (DSOs) who are RAD employees working in different departments.
 In most cases, DSOs deal with all safeguarding incidents as the first point of contact.
 In some cases, incidents may immediately be referred to an SSO.

-- 4.2 The details of all named SSOs and DSOs along with a full description of their roles and responsibilities can be found in Appendix 6.
-This list is updated annually or in the event of a person stepping down from their position as SSO or DSO, for example because they change their job role or leave the RAD. - 4.3 There is a Safeguarding Committee chaired by a member of the Executive Board that has operational responsibility for safeguarding and Prevent arrangements and policy.
-The Safeguarding Committee audits this Policy to ensure it is working effectively, that all incidents are recorded, action is taken and best practice is in place, and reports, through the Chair of the Safeguarding Committee to the Executive Board and the Board of Trustees. - 4.4 The Safeguarding Committee Terms of Reference and Standing Orders are published separately and are available on SelectHR
+All incidences need to be reported to the Safeguarding Manager. - 4.2 The details of the Safeguarding Manager and all named SSOs and DSOs can be found in Appendix 6.
+This list is updated annually or in the event of a person stepping down from their position as SSO or DSO. - 4.3 There is a Safeguarding Committee chaired by a Director who is a member of he Executive Board that has operational responsibility for safeguarding and Prevent arrangements and policy.
+The Safeguarding Committee audits this policy to ensure it is working effectively, that all incidents are recorded, action is taken and best practice is in place, and reports, through the Chair of the Safeguarding Committee to the Executive Board, the Trustee for Safeguarding and the Board of Trustees. - 4.4 The Safeguarding Committee Terms of Reference and Standing Orders are published separately and are available on SelectHR